Mangul-Lab-USC/VISTA_paper/README.md

 # SVPred
-github repo for SVPred with all code and figures
+github repo for VISTA with all code and figures